petercraigmile/spectral/README.md

 Email questions about the code to pfc &lt;AT&gt; stat.osu.edu

 A R package for carrying out the spectral analysis of univariate time series.
 The package is contained in the `spectral` folder.
-Previous versions are in the `releases` folder.
+Different versions of the R package are in the `releases` folder.

 Now includes R functions for carrying out spectral-based tests of periodicity.
 Extra code used in Wei and Craigmile (2010) are